The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 13- Bariatric Centers Make Weight Loss Surgery Convenient

 With bariatric surgical centers popping up in every state, there are more chances than ever to achieve a healthier weight during the pandemic.
 While weight loss surgery is no quick fix, it is a tool that can help you lose a significant amount of weight quickly.
-Many patients end up losing 40% to 60% of their excess weight within the first two years.
+Many patients lose 40% to 60% of their excess weight within the first two years.

 Healthy Life Bariatrics, for example, serves the greater Los Angeles area.
-The center provides the most popular bariatric surgeries, including the gastric sleeve, gastric balloon, and gastric bypass.
-These procedures can make COVID-19 less severe and less deadly if you happen to become infected.
+The center provides the most popular bariatric surgeries, including the gastric sleeve, balloon, and bypass.
+These procedures can make COVID-19 less severe and less deadly if you become infected.

 With these thirteen reasons, it’s easy to see why so many patients are opting for bariatrics at a time when being of sound health is paramount.
-You did not choose to be obese, but you can choose to be healthy.
+You did not choose to be obese, but you can be healthy.
 Weight loss surgery can get you there.
-Call (310)694-4486.
+Call (310)807-1735.